|Ryoko Ueoka||Last modified date：2019.11.02|

 We also assessed that different strength of air canon generates various tactile expressions by subjective evaluation.
 And as for an overall system evaluation of the effectiveness of reality or entertainment, we used 3D theater system with air pressured facial tactile display for playing horror movie and conducted questionnaire to participants.
 Result shows positive effect of the air pressure when to correlate to the contents of the movie.

-- The Textile Machinery Society of Japan
+- Information Processing Society of Japan

 - Human Interface Society